-Moderator:Thank you.
-The next question is from the line of Shailesh Kanani from Centrum Broking.
+Moderator: Thank you.
+The next question is from the line of Shailesh Kanani from Centrum year?

+Broking.
 Please go ahead.

-- Shailesh Kanani: Good afternoon.
+Shailesh Kanani: Good afternoon.
 Thanks for the opportunity.
 I wanted to get your views on the sugar prices.
 This year, we are starting nearly ₹2 above the average what we have garnered in FY 25.
-So how do you see prices shaping up for the whole year? - Tarun Sawhney:Yeah.
+So how do you see prices shaping up for the whole have happened.

+Yeah.
 So you're absolutely right.
 When we look at our average realisation, we're certainly looking at somewhere almost ₹2-odd higher year-on-year.
 And this is, as I mentioned, is a function of the balance sheet, the improved balance sheet.
 If we looked at prices in April, current prices, I just gave you an idea, ₹40.8 for refined, ₹40.4 for plantation white sugar.
 These prices were about ₹1 per kilo higher, almost ₹0.90 to ₹1 higher in the month of April.
-And so we've come down a little bit because of higher quotas, etc, rollover of quotas, etc that have happened.
+And so we've come down a little bit because of higher quotas, etc, rollover of quotas, etc that

 But as we move towards the holiday season, I believe that prices will change as well.
 We will be range bound.
 There's no doubt about that, but we made a step change in terms of pricing.
 The levels that we were at earlier, we made a step up in terms of that as a function of the balance sheet.
 But from these points of pricing today, I see some level of increase that will happen.
 Frankly speaking, we've got great news thus far.
 The monsoon news has been great.
 The crop news across the country has been great.
 All the news has been very good for sugarcane production.
 From here, it can only be negative.
 And any negative news will spur sugar prices higher.
 And so that is an important consideration that you must bear in mind that you only have positive news.
 Any negative news will lead to slightly higher sugar prices.
-We've touched recent lows as far as global pricing is concerned, both for raws and for whites.
-And that does have a sentimental impact on sugar prices as well.
+We've touched recent